-- Students keep backpacks and all belongings with them or in a safe place at all times.
+- Students are to keep their backpacks and all belongings with them or in a safe place at all times.

-- If the student brings a toy specifically for “show and tell” or a class assignment, it may only be taken out of the backpack during the designated class time or during recess time (if permitted by the homeroom teacher).
-All other toys should be left at home.
-This is to include playing cards and games.
+- If a student brings a toy or other personal item specifically for “show and tell” or a class assignment, it may only be taken out of the backpack during the designated class time or during recess time (if permitted by the homeroom teacher).
+All other toys and personal items should be left at home.

-- Students are to leave all areas neater than you found them.
+- Students are to leave all areas neater than they found them.

 - Forms of discipline may include warnings, corrections, fines, probation, suspension or dismissal.

 - A warning and correction will be given first in most instances.
-If an incident report is written for your child, you will receive via notification through an email, text, or phone call depending on the severity of the incident.
-Please contact the director should you need to discuss the incident.
+If an incident report is written for a student, their parents will receive the report via notification through an email, text, or phone call depending on the severity of the incident.
+Parents may contact the director if further discussion is needed.